TDA283-compiler-construction/project/project/extensions.md

 the lecturer about which optimization(s) to implement before attempting the x86 code generator.
 The x86 code generation extension acts also as a kind of multiplier, that is, implementing another extension, for example arrays, will give you two credits instead of one.
-This fair because you need to generate code for both LLVM and x86.
+This is fair because you need to generate code for both LLVM and x86.